“My front tooth got knocked out. What do I do?”

 Sometimes, a knocked-out tooth can’t be saved.
 You may not be able to find the tooth after it was knocked out, or it may not have been preserved correctly to be re-implanted.
 Whatever the case, there are alternative treatment plans.

 Most dentists will recommend replacing the knocked-out tooth with a false tooth.
 This will decrease the chance of any infections forming in the empty socket.
-Your dentist may also recommend other treatment options, such as dental implants or bridges, to fix any empty gaps from a lost tooth.
+Your dentist may also recommend other treatment options, such as dental implants or dental bridge treatment, to fix any empty gaps from a lost tooth.
+A dental implants procedure is a great solution in replacing the missing tooth.

 Protecting Your Teeth to Prevent a Knocked-Out Tooth